cotobadesign/cotoba-agent-oss-docs/source/rst/NLU.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | Describes the match condition by the score value of the intent.
-| As an attribute, five conditions of scoreGt, scoreGe, score, scoreLe and scoreLt can be specified, and they have the following meanings.
+| Five types of attributes, scoreGt, scoreGe, score, scoreLe, and scoreLt, can now be specified, and the settings are as follows.
-| Also, if this attribute is specified, ``maxLikelihood`` is treated as ``false`` for reliability comparison matching.
+| Also, if this attribute is specified, ``maxLikelihood`` will be treated as ``false`` for comparison matching by confidence.

 .. csv-table::
     :header: "Parameter Name","Meaning","Description"